Meet Our Team

 Laura-Jane Rawlings MBE – Founder & CEO of Youth Employment UK

-Laura-Jane (LJ) left school at 16 with poor GCSE grades, she had experience of being a free school meal student and being singled out because of it.
+Laura-Jane Rawlings MBELaura-Jane (LJ) left school at 16 with poor GCSE grades, she had experience of being a free school meal student and being singled out because of it.
 Through her early career she worked in retail and sales, using each step to build her skills, experience and confidence.
 Whilst working in recruitment LJ began to see that the barriers she faced were not unique to her and became a passionate advocate for young people transitioning between education and employment.
 Spending time to better understand the structural issues of youth unemployment and the policy around the area, LJ founded Youth Employment UK in 2012.
+LJ is a passionate campaigner for youth employment and the rights for all young people to access quality employment and have their voices heard on the issues that affect them.
+LJ believes that it is for all of us to create a youth-friendly society so that young people can fulfil their potential.
+Recognised as a leading youth employment expert LJ provides support, insight and expertise to many groups on issues of social mobility, education, employment and skills.
+LJ has a lead role with the All-Party Parliamentary Group for Youth Employment and is a co-founder of the Youth Employment Group.
+LJ was a secondary school governor for 8 years and is now a Governor of The Bedford College Group, she was a founding Board Member of Youth Futures Foundation, the what-works for youth employment.
+LJ was awarded an MBE in the 2024 New Years Honours for services to young people.

 Lauren Mistry – Deputy CEO

+As deputy CEO of Youth Employment UK Lauren leads our strategies on research, insight and best practice across youth and business audiences.
+She’s passionate about ensuring that all young people get the resources they need to understand and support their best next steps and that there are accessible, quality opportunities available.
 Lauren leads Youth Employment UK’s annual Youth Voice Census, the largest Youth Voice survey of its kind.
 In addition, she is leading Youth Employment UK’s work to launch a first of its kind evidence based Good Youth Employment Benchmark this year, changing how employers understand and plan their youth employment strategies across the UK.

 Eleanor Chambers – Youth Voice, Policy & Research Coordinator

-She joined Youth Employment UK in 2023 and is passionate about supporting young people by promoting their voice to be heard, using research and policy to make a difference.
+Ellie - Team member Youth Employment UKEleanor’s background is in Healthcare and Research.
+Eleanor worked for 4 years within different healthcare settings and moved to Research following the end of her Psychology degree.
+She joined Youth Employment UK in 2023 and is passionate about supporting young people by promoting their voices to be heard, and using research and policy to make a difference.

 Sarah Latimer – Senior Education & Careers Lead

-Sarah's background is in Education, having worked as a Teacher for over 6 years prior to moving over the Employability sector in 2021.
-She joined Youth Employment UK in 2023, and is passionate about using her skills and experience to create educational resources, build relationships with education providers and careers leaders, and motivate and support young people in developing their confidence about the next steps in their future.
+Sarah team member Youth Employment UKSarah’s background is in Education, having worked as a Teacher for over 6 years prior to moving over the Employability sector in 2021.
+She joined Youth Employment UK in 2023 and is passionate about using her skills and experience to create educational resources, build relationships with education providers and careers leaders, and motivate and support young people in developing their confidence about the next steps in their future.
+Sarah works closely with our Youth Ambassadors, supporting them to share their voice and get involved, and is passionate about making sure young people have the best possible chances to succeed.

 Laura Ridler – Business Development & Account Manager

+Laura - Sales team member Youth Employment UKLaura joined Youth Employment UK in 2023 as a Business Development Manager.
 She has over 20 years of experience in the sales/public sector and during that time she gained significant experience on all different levels.
 She is looking forward to using this knowledge and experience to help the young people of today.
+In her role, Laura helps employers to promote their brands to help young people find opportunities with them.

 Louis Fage – Digital Marketing Officer

+Louis - digital marketer Youth Employment UKLouis completed a Level 3 BTEC in Computing where he developed web design, digital graphics and animation skills.
+After leaving college he decided to pursue digital marketing and web design as a career.
 Louis joined Youth Employment UK in 2021 on a Kickstart placement role and has since completed a Level 3 Digital Marketing Apprenticeship.
 Louis is responsible for posting job opportunities for young people onto the website, as well as supporting the marketing team with creating content such as social media images and animated videos; as well as creating a monthly analytics report.

-Non Executive Directors Board
+Non-Executive Directors Board

 Stewart Segal – Chair